 The campus has blossomed during his tenure.
 When an outside group of university administrators recently gave an accreditation report on George Fox, they raved about the “well-groomed, well-landscaped, and attractive campus.”

 Thomas spends little time in his office.
 He’s more likely to be found slinging mud at the bottom of a ditch or sowing grass seed around new construction sites.
-Twenty-year-old students wear out before Thomas, who turned 50 in July.
-“We have not yet found anyone who can outwork Clyde,” says Debby O’Kelley, who has worked in the plant services office for 10 years.
+Twenty-year-old students wear out before Thomas.
+“We have not yet found anyone who can outwork Clyde,” says Debby O’Kelley, assistant to the director in plant services.
 “I’ve seen emails from him sent at 3 in the morning,” she says.
 “That’s about the only time he’s at his desk.”

 Thomas and coworkers have planted more than a thousand trees and hundreds of native plants in the canyon, working mostly weekends and evenings.
 He’s raised more than $10,000 for canyon projects and led several blackberry-clearing work crews.
 He’s far from finished.
 Thomas envisions a place where visitors can experience the flora of a miniature Willamette River Valley, walking along the creek from the valley ponderosa pines, incense cedars, and maples of the Willamette’s headwaters to the Douglas firs, grand firs, and dogwood of the river’s lower regions.
 His dream meshes with the university’s new master plan, which emphasizes Hess Creek Canyon as a central campus feature through footbridges, trails, and new facilities overlooking the wooded area.